ethz-coss/ethz-coss.github.io/_talks/Lukas_Ambühl.md

 ---
-name: Virtual roads, real solutions - From academia to the future of transportation digital twins
+name: Virtual Roads, Real Solutions – From Academia to the Future of Transportation Digital Twins
 speakers:
   - Lukas Ambühl
 categories:
   - Presentation
 ---

-Virtual roads, real solutions - From academia to the future of transportation digital twins
+Virtual Roads, Real Solutions – From Academia to the Future of Transportation Digital Twins